-Root Canal Therapy in West Orange & Caldwell
+Caldwell Root Canal Therapy - West Orange, NJ

 Whether you’ve had a low-grade toothache for some time or you are suddenly experiencing severe tooth pain, it’s important to see your dentist in West Orange, NJ at D & G Dental.
 The problem may be an infected tooth.
 To remove the infection and save the tooth from extraction, a root canal may be necessary.
 Despite what you may have heard, this is a painless procedure.
 In fact, root canal therapy in West Orange is performed to eliminate pain so you can focus on what’s important rather than your toothache.